Article 11.2 - Enforcement

 1. Administration and Enforcement Procedures

-2. Right of Appeal
+2. Right to Appeal Administrative Decisions

 (b) Equitable Remedy.